tunahansalih/tunahansalih.github.io/index.md

   <p class="home-hero__summary">
     I am a Ph.D. candidate at Virginia Tech, advised by <a href="https://pinguar.org/" target="_blank" rel="noopener">Prof. Pinar Yanardag</a>.
-    I study the internal representations of generative models, how they encode meaning, structure, and style, to make image and video generation more interpretable and controllable.
+    I study the internal representations of generative models, how they encode meaning, structure, and style, to make image and video generation easier to understand and control.
   </p>
   <p class="home-hero__summary">
-    My recent work spans controllable generation, diffusion model distillation, and mechanistic interpretability for generative models.
+    My recent work spans controllable generation, diffusion model distillation, and analysis of how generative models represent concepts internally.
 I want to understand why these systems behave the way they do, not just improve their outputs.
   </p>
   <p class="home-hero__summary">
     My papers have appeared at CVPR, ICCV, ICML, and AAAI.
 Before my PhD, I spent several years building production